fortio/multicurl/README.md

 # multicurl

-Fetches a page from all the IPs of a given host
+Fetches a URL from all the IPs of a given host

 ## Installation